 Durable Goods Orders Report, News and How It Predicts the Future

-Orders for durable goods fell 0.1 percent in April.
-They were driven by orders for commercial aircraft which fell 29 percent.
-Excluding aircraft and other transportation, order rose 0.9 percent.
+Orders for durable goods rose 1.0 percent in June.
+They were driven by orders for military aircraft which rose 20.2 percent.

 Capital Goods Orders